Registers we hold

 This register is divided into two parts.
 It allows certain individuals and types of body to register their interests in buying land.

 The Books of Council and Session are part of the Chancery and Judicial Registers.
-It’s comprised of three registers:
+They're comprised of three registers:

 - the Register of Deeds and Probative Writs in the Books of Council and Session